George Lyttelton (teacher)

-The Hon George William Lyttelton (6 January 1883 - 1 May 1962) was a British teacher and littérateur from the Lyttelton family.
+George William Lyttelton (6 January 1883 - 1 May 1962) was a British teacher and littérateur from the Lyttelton family.
 Known in his lifetime as an inspiring teacher of classics and English literature at Eton, and an avid sportsman and sports writer, he became known to a wider audience with the posthumous publication of his letters, which became a literary success in the 1970s and 80s, and eventually ran to six volumes.